TheFirstAvenger/ets/README.md

 ### Adding/Updating/Retrieving records in Sets

-To add records to an Ets table, use `put` or `put_new` with a tuple record or a list of tuple records.
+To add records to an ETS table, use `put` or `put_new` with a tuple record or a list of tuple records.
 `put` will overwrite existing records with the same key. `put_new` not insert if the key already exists.
 When passing a list of tuple records, all records are inserted in an atomic and isolated manner, but with `put_new` no records are inserted if at least one existing key is found.